James Ward (psychologist): Life

-He was president of the Aristotelian Society from 1919 to 1920; his wife Mary (née Martin) was a lecturer in moral sciences at Newnham College, a suffragist and a member of the Ladies Dining Society in Cambridge.

 Ward died in Cambridge, and was cremated at Cambridge Crematorium.

 Philosophical work

 Ward defended a philosophy of panpsychism based on his research in physiology and psychology which he defined as a "spiritualistic monism".
 In his Gifford Lectures and his book Naturalism and Agnosticism (1899) he argued against materialism and dualism and supported a form of panpsychism where reality consists in a plurality of centers of activity.
 Ward's philosophical views have a close affinity to the pluralistic idealism of Gottfried Wilhelm Leibniz.
 Ward had believed that the universe is composed of "psychic monads" of different levels, interacting for mutual self- betterment.
 His theological views have been described by some as a "personal panentheism".